astra1dev/Joymania/README.md

 </p>

 <p align="center">
-  <h3>Joymania Development is a independent game developer based in Germany founded by Peter Ohlmann and Adam Sprys in 1997.</h3>
+  <b>Joymania Development is a independent game developer based in Germany founded by Peter Ohlmann and Adam Sprys in 1997.</b>
 </p>

 ### Official accounts